w3c/wai-bcase/index.md

 {:/}

 Consideration of the cost and risk of inaction is an important aspect of any Business Case.
-The risks of ignoring web accessibility requirements are real and the cost can be significant as more regulators recognize the universal right to participate in online digital information and services.
+The risks are real of ignoring requirements for web accessibility and the cost can be significant as more regulators recognize the universal right to participate in online digital information and services.